MicrosoftDocs/CordovaDocs/cordovadocs/2015/build-deploy/debug-using-visual-studio.md

-<properties
+---
-   pageTitle="Debug your app built with Visual Studio Tools for Apache Cordova | Cordova" description="description" services="na" documentationCenter="" authors="Chuxel" tags=""/>
+title: "Debug your app built with Visual Studio Tools for Apache Cordova | Cordova"
-<tags ms.technology="cordova" ms.prod="visual-studio-dev14"
-   ms.service="na"
-   ms.devlang="javascript"
-   ms.topic="article"
-   ms.tgt_pltfrm="mobile-multiple"
-   ms.workload="na"
-   ms.date="07/25/2016"
-   ms.author="clantz"/>
+author: "jmatthiesen"
+ms.prod: "visual-studio-dev14"
+ms.date: "07/25/2016"
+ms.author: "jmatthiesen"
+---

 # Debug your app built with Visual Studio Tools for Apache Cordova

 Visual Studio brings a seamless and common tooling experience for developing Cordova apps across app types and device platforms.
 When developing Apache Cordova apps, you can use diagnostic tools such as the Visual Studio debugger, the DOM Explorer, and the JavaScript Console to fix problems in your apps.
 For platform-specific differences in the debugger experience, see [Debugging features by platform](#Debugging features by platform).